anh-tong/anh-tong.github.io/_posts/2021-09-15-application_machine_learning.md

 ---
 layout: distill
-title: Applications of Stochastic Calculus in Machine Learning
+title: Stochastic Calculus in Machine Learning
 description: Exploring some aspect of stochastic calculus in optimization.
 The blog is based on the slides of Prof. Maxim Raginsky at UIUC.
 date: 2021-09-15
 bibliography: 2021-09-15-application-machine-learning.bib